kyleyannelli/KMusicBot/README.md

 #   You can run into CORS issues here if you put the API on https://api.kyle.city and host the site on https://music.kmfg.dev.
 #   I would recommend keeping the parent domain the same.
 CORS_URI="https://music.kmfg.dev"
+# I'd recommend using your parent domain.
+For example, my api is served on apiv1.kmfg.dev.
+This means for the cookie to be valid (browser only) and be accessed by svelte on music.kmfg.dev, the URI needs to be the parent.
+COOKIE_URI="kmfg.dev"
 ```
 3. Make sure the entire project has been compiled, if not, go to the root directory and `mvn clean install`.
 In `kmusicbot-api` run `mvn exec:java`.
 Your API is now running!